 As for the game changing research, first, a study published by researchers at Johns Hopkins University in 2013 showed that a molecule in development given once to a mice model of trisomy 21 can result in a normal size cerebellum.
 This research could be helpful as the cerebellum is involved in motor control, some cognitive functions such as attention and language, as well as in regulating fear and pleasure responses.

 Second, another study published by scientists at UMass Medical Center in 2013 showed that in cell culture, you can silence one copy of the extra chromosome 21.
-Silencing either genes of concern on the chromosome or the whole extra chromosome could have a meaningful positive benefit on independence for people with Down syndrome.
+Silencing either genes of concern on the chromosome or the whole extra chromosome could have a meaningful positive benefit on independence for people with Ds.